gvwilson/thirdbit/teaching/practices.md

 1. Give a brief introduction to the topic.

-1. Give students an MCQ that probes for misconceptions (rather than simple factual knowledge).
+1. Give students a multiple choice question (MCQ) that probes for misconceptions (rather than simple factual knowledge).

 1. Have all the students vote on their answers to the MCQ.
     *   If the students all have the right answer, move on.